drcoccodrillus/zafferano-news-archiver/README.md

 ### Run the scraper

-`docker exec -it zafferano-archiver pull`
+`docker exec -it zafferano-archiver zpull`